An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Methods

 The noise model \eqref{eq:CAM} contains both a purely Gaussian noise and a non-Gaussian noise as particular limits, depending on its parameters.
 For $c_2=c_3=0$ and $c_1<0$, we have

-and the CAM noise reduces to an Ornstein-Uhlenbeck noise with an asymptotic Gaussian distribution and zero mean.
+and the CAM noise reduces to an Ornstein-Uhlenbeck noise with an asymptotic Gaussian distribution and zero mean~\citep{Pavliotis-Stuart-2008:multiscale}.
+The central limit theorem ensures that if a Gaussian process is integrated in time, the resulting random variables are also distributed according to a Gaussian distribution.

-However, for $c_1<0$ and $c_2\neq 0$ CAM noise is non-Gaussian and lies in the domain of attraction of $\alpha$-stable processes \citep{KellerKuske00}.
-This means that if such a process is integrated in time, it generates random variables which are drawn from an $\alpha$-stable distribution.
-Contrary, the central limit theorem ensures that if a Gaussian process is integrated in time, the resulting random variables are also distributed according to a Gaussian.
-Such $\alpha$-stable processes or L\'evy processes $L_{\alpha,\beta,\eta}$ are characterized by discrete jumps, and are parametrized by three parameters $\alpha$, $\eta$ and $\beta$.
+However, for $c_1<0$ and $c_2\neq 0$ CAM noise is non-Gaussian and lies in the domain of attraction of $\alpha$-stable processes \citep{Kuske-Keller-2001:rate}.
+This means that if such a process is integrated in time, it generates random variables that are drawn from an $\alpha$-stable distribution.
+Such $\alpha$-stable processes $L_{\alpha,\beta,\eta}$ are characterized by discrete jumps similarly to L\'evy processes, and are parametrized by three parameters $\alpha$, $\beta$ and $\eta$.
 The stability parameter $\alpha\in(0,2]$ determines the occurrence and size of the jumps.
 For $\alpha=2$ we obtain a continuous Gaussian process without any discrete jumps.
 For $\alpha<2$, however, the variance of such a process is not defined, as discrete jumps of arbitrary size have non-vanishing probability, and for $\alpha<1$ even the mean ceases to exist.
-The skewness parameter $\beta\in [-1,1]$ controls the direction of the jumps with $\beta=1$ allowing for only positive jumps, $\beta=-1$ allowing for only negative jumps, $\beta=0$ allowing for on average as many positive as negative jumps, and values of $\beta$ in between quantifying the probability of having positive or negative jumps.
+The skewness parameter $\beta\in [-1,1]$ controls the direction of the jumps with $\beta=1$ allowing for only positive jumps, $\beta=-1$ allowing for only negative jumps, $\beta=0$ allowing, on average, for as many positive as negative jumps, and values of $\beta$ in between quantifying the probability of having positive or negative jumps.
 The scale parameter $\eta$ reduces to the variance for the Gaussian case with $\alpha=2$.
-For more details on $\alpha$-stable processes, we refer the reader to \cite{Applebaum, CheckinEtAl08}.
+For more details on $\alpha$-stable processes, we refer the reader to \cite{Applebaum-2009:levy, Chechkin-Metzler-Klafter-et-al-2008:introduction}.

-For $c_4\neq 0$ the mean of $\xi$ is well-defined, and one has explicit expressions for the parameters of the resulting L\'evy process $\alpha$, $\beta$ and $\eta$ as functions of the parameters of the CAM process \citep{KellerKuske00,ThompsonEtAl17}.
+For $c_4\neq 0$ the mean of $\xi$ is well-defined, and one has explicit expressions for the parameters of the resulting L\'evy process $\alpha$, $\beta$ and $\eta$ as functions of the parameters of the CAM process \citep{Kuske-Keller-2001:rate,Thompson-Kuske-Monahan-2017:reduced}.
 For integrated CAM noise, the stability parameter $\alpha$ of the resulting $\alpha$-stable process $L_{\alpha,\eta,\beta}$ is given by

 the skewness parameter is given by,

 and the scale parameter $\eta$ is given by

 with